The Best Smart Coffee Machine In 2022

 Switch off timer

 In theory, you can select a wide range of auto off times via the app, from 5 mins to 3 hours.
-I say in theory, as I’m going from the demo app, and I’m not sure if all of these times will be accessible in all countries.
+I say in theory, as I’m going from the demo app, and I’m unsure if all of these times will be accessible in all countries.

 Milk first or coffee first